-The A-Team gave Battlestar Galactica (Classic) a shout-out.
+The A-Team gave Battlestar Galactica (1978) a shout-out.
 A first season ep had the boys meeting someone in Universal Studios' tour area.
 A BSG Cylon walked by Face, played by Dirk Benedict, Starbuck on the original BSG, who had had more than a little contact with toasters.
 Face did aDouble Take, of the "wait, do I know you from somewhere?" variety. (at about 0:45 into that clip) A clip from the scene was used in the intro in later seasons.

 Atlantis: In an early episode, Hercules berates Jason for falling in love with the princess Ariadne (a very dangerous thing for a commoner to do with her parents around), asking if he couldn't have chosen someone more at his level, like "the blacksmith's daughter".
-Central to the plot of Merlin is an analagous, though reversed, situation, in which Prince Arthur and Gwen, the blacksmith's daughter, fall in love, with similar problems.
+Central to the plot of Merlin is an analogous, though reversed, situation, in which Prince Arthur and Gwen, the blacksmith's daughter, fall in love, with similar problems.
 (Two of Atlantis' three producers previously produced Merlin, and in general Atlantis is considered a spiritual successor to Merlin).

 The Avengers: A Christmas episode shows Steed getting Christmas cards from lady friends.
 He reads one from Cathy Gale and muses "Whatever could she be doing in Fort Knox?"